sanisam/TatooineBlackMarket/README.md

 For Running with Docker:

-- Ensure Docker an Docker Compose is up and running on your system
+- Ensure Docker and Docker Compose is up and running on your system
 - open a terminal
 - go to the project folder Dit.Umb9.Mutobo
 - run the command: docker compose up